Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 └── README.md

-How to Present Your ML Engineer Portfolio (GitHub + Personal Site)
+How to Present Your Portfolio (GitHub + Personal Site)

 Building strong projects is only half the battle.
-The other half is making sure a recruiter who lands on your GitHub at 11pm on a Tuesday can understand what you built, why it matters, and how to run it, all within 60 seconds.
-That is what a presentation does for your ML engineer portfolio, and it is the part most engineers skip entirely.
+A recruiter landing on your GitHub at 11pm needs to understand what you built, why it matters, and how to run it, all within 60 seconds.

 portfolio/